How can I mirror my iPhone to ONN TV?

 7. Close Background Apps: Too many apps running in the background on your iPhone can strain it.
 Close unnecessary apps and try again.

-8. Consider Using Apple TV: If you really want flawless AirPlay mirroring, investing in an Apple TV could make your life easier.
+8. Consider Using Apple TV or Roku: If you really want flawless AirPlay mirroring, investing in an Apple TV could make your life easier.
 It’s designed to work seamlessly with iPhones.

 By covering these angles, you should be able to identify and fix the issue.
 And remember, even the best app like DoCast has its ups and downs, but it generally does a good job.
 Good luck, and let’s hope you get that screen mirroring working soon!